grondilu/clifford/README.md

 ---------------

-The module exports an array constant `@e` which serves as an orthonormal basis for an Euclidean space of infinite, countable dimension.
+The module exports an array constant `@e` which serves as an orthonormal basis for an Euclidean space of infinite, albeit countable dimension.

     use Clifford;